santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 2. **Data Retrieval:** Get employee details and fetch the contract template from OneDrive.
 3. **Signature Process:** Create an envelope via SignatureAPI, add recipient details, and attach the DOCX.
 4. **Monitoring:** Wait for the contract to be signed.
-5. **Storage & Notification:** Save the signed document in OneDrive, add a row to a dataverse table and notify HR via email.
+5. **Storage & Notification:** Save the signed document in OneDrive, add a row to a Dataverse table and notify HR via email.

 Here’s what your final Power Automate flow will look like: